marios-zindilis/zindilis.com/blog/2015/11/07/regex-in-python-markdown2-pt1.md

 First Published: 2015-11-07
 - -->

-Regular Expressions in python-markdown2 (part 1)
+Regular expressions in python-markdown2 (part 1)
 ================================================

 This article is a look into one of the regular expressions used in the